johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 From a rhetorical point of view, a good argument is one that is convincing.
 But how can this be measured?

-In this series of essays, we present a model of argumentation as the exchange of information between Bayesian rational agents.
-The  subjective beliefs of Bayesian agents are modeled as probabilities, and the agent updates their beliefs on learning new information according to well-defined rules.
-So if we know the probabilities representing the beliefs of some rational "subject", we can precisely define and measure how an argument effects the beliefs of the subject.
-In other words we can objectively measure an arguments' subjective qualities.
+In this series of essays, we present a Bayesian model of argumentation, where arguments are treated as information that may cause a Bayesian rational agent to modify their beliefs.
+Given a model of the beliefs of some Bayesian "subject", we can objectively define "subjective" measures of an argument's quality or strength, such as **relevance**, **persuasiveness**, and **sufficiency**.

-This essay provides concrete definitions for the concepts of **relevance**, **informativeness**, **persuasiveness**, **sufficiency**, and **necessity**, and show how to calculate these given a probability measure of the beliefs of the subject.
+This perspective can provide some powerful insights for the increasing number of people that need to put a microscope to the concept of *argument* in a variety of fields: artificial intelligence, law, argument mapping software, or in our case, design of [social protocols](/tags/social-protocols).
+Consider the following example.

 <!--